red-pencil/curriculum-vitae/index.md

 Sep 2013 - Feb 2014 \| Beijing, China

 - Researched into user's behaviour towards variety of consumer electronics.
-- Developed the preliminary design of next generation smart devices.
+- Developed the preliminary design of the next generation smart devices.